-As of December 31, 2018, we had cash and cash equivalents of \$60.9 million.
+As of March 31, 2019, we had cash, cash equivalents and short-term investments of \$49.7 million.
 We expect to continue to incur losses for the foreseeable future and will require additional financial resources to continue to advance our products and intellectual property.
 Based on our current forecast we do not have sufficient cash and cash equivalents for at least the next year following the date that the financial statements appearing elsewhere in this prospectus were issued.
 These circumstances raise substantial doubt about our ability to continue as a going concern.
 We will need to obtain additional financing to sustain our operations.
 However, we may be unable to obtain sufficient financing at acceptable terms, if at all, and the failure to do so, when needed, could have a material adverse effect on our business, results of operations and financial condition.
 Our financial statements do not include any adjustments that might result from the outcome of this uncertainty.